MrJoy/base_image_factory/README.md

 Unzip and put the file in `~/bin`.

+### Secrets

+Copy `secrets.auto.pkrvars.hcl.template` to `secrets.auto.pkrvars.hcl`, and populate all the variables listed within.

 ## Image Specifications

 When this image provides the option to include additional configuration files in a directory, file names must be prefixed with two digits and end in .conf.
 The prefixes 00 to 29 and 90 to 95 are reserved for use by this image.